 The Suite Dreams Project is a unique program of the General Sports Foundation, a Michigan 501(c)(3) non-profit organization located in Rochester, Michigan.
 With almost two decades of work and service in the lives of sick children, there are several milestones that show us at our very best.
 Explore what we have done in the past, what we have going on now, and what we hope to accomplish in the future.

 The History of the Suite Dreams Project

 Art Van Furniture

-Art Van Furniture has generously donated 50 bedrooms and still counting to the Suite Dreams Project over the years!
-Without Art Van Furniture’s generosity and support we would not be able to accomplish our mission of renovating bedrooms for chronically ill children all over Michigan.
-We can not thank Art Van Furniture enough and we are so grateful for the partnership!
+Over the years Art Van Furniture generously donated 50+ bedrooms to the Suite Dreams Project!
+Without Art Van Furniture’s generosity and support we would not have been able to accomplish our mission of renovating bedrooms for chronically ill children all over Michigan.
+We can not thank Art Van Furniture enough and were so grateful for the partnership!

 Beds by Design